NithyasriMiriyala/LRU-Cache/README.md

 # LRU-Cache
-Alright!
 Imagine you have a tiny toy box 🎁 that can only hold **3 toys** 🧸🚗🦖 at a time.

 But you have **lots** of toys! 🎠🎈🐻🎯